Explicit and covariant formula for thermodynamic volume in extended black hole thermodynamics: Appendix A: Holographic Renormalization Approach for the Thermodynamic Volume

 \section{Appendix A: Holographic Renormalization Approach for the Thermodynamic Volume}

-Two standard regularization schemes extract physical quantities from divergent expressions: background subtraction \cite{Gibbons:1976ue,hawkingpage,Gibbons:2004ai,Dutta:2006vs} and holographic renormalization \cite{Balasubramanian:1999re,Bianchi:2001kw,Papadimitriou:2005ii}.
-We use background subtraction in the main text for its simplicity, since it avoids complex counterterms, which are often difficult to derive for higher-derivative actions.
-Holographic renormalization, by contrast, naturally aligns with AdS/CFT and offers unique advantages.
-Below, we outline its key steps for readers accustomed to this approach.
+Two standard regularization schemes are used to extract physical results from divergent AdS quantities: redshifted background subtraction \cite{hawkingpage,Gubser:1998nz,Gibbons:2004ai} and holographic renormalization \cite{Balasubramanian:1999re,Bianchi:2001kw,deHaro:2000vlm}.
+We adopt background subtraction in the main text due to its simplicity of implementation.
+In contrast, holographic renormalization is an alternative scheme rooted in the holographic principle; its physical rationale lies in rendering the divergences of AdS quantities finite by introducing local boundary counterterms from the perspective of the boundary theory.
+These counterterms are often difficult to derive for higher-derivative actions.
+That said, holographic renormalization naturally aligns with AdS/CFT and offers unique advantages.
+We therefore outline the key steps for obtaining the geometric expression for $\mathcal{V}_i$ within this scheme.